jocelyn19/dand_project0_titanic/5-Final project Enron case/report.md

 To select the most relevant features, I used the select k-best model, in a pipeline with grid search CV to select the features as shown in Katie's blog.

 The first step, Select k-best, removes all but the k highest scoring features.
-The k features were then passed to a Decision Tree Classifier, with the 'f1' scoring estimator, intending to maximize precision and recall.
+The k features were then passed to a K-near Neighbors Classifier, with the 'f1' scoring estimator, intending to maximize precision and recall.
-Here is the list of features, automatically selected by K-Best and their scores with the dtc classifier:
+Here is the list of features, automatically selected by K-Best and their scores with the knc classifier:

-##### DTC classifier
+##### KNC classifier
 Best parameters are:
 - feature_selection__k: 6 (for k-best)
 - dtc__max_depth: 2 (for dtc)